In an election race this close, Asian American voters have become a force

 In past election cycles, the lack of outreach made many people in the community feel like politics wasn’t for them.

-Jamie Min, 29, is a Korean American working in software engineering in Philadelphia.
-He said he doesn’t vote, even though he has concerns about the economy and immigration.
+Jamie Min, 29, said he doesn't vote.
+He's a Korean American software engineer who says he has concerns about the economy and immigration.

-“I think it's mostly the culture of just kind of being second-class, almost like and we kind of feel like we don't have a voice,” Min said.
+“I think it's mostly the culture of just kind of being second-class, almost like and we kind of feel like we don't have a voice,” Min said as he took a look around this year's Kimchi Festival in downtown Philadelphia.

 That feeling is something Linh Nguyễn, the executive vice president of AAPI Victory Fund, is trying to change.
 Her organization is a political action committee that has backed Harris, and works to engage and mobilize Asian American voters.